Discover Iceland

 In the early afternoon, we'll reach renowned Stuðlagil Canyon, one of the world's most enchanting basalt rock formations.
 Located in the Jökuldalur Valley, Stuðlagil Canyon was completely submerged under the river Jökla, until the water levels dropped several years ago, revealing the incredible canyon.
 From our viewpoint we'll also be able to see the bright Stuðlafoss Waterfall, a cascading waterfall that flows down from the moss-covered basalt columns.
 The views here are simply otherworldly!

-We continue on to Egilsstaðir for a short coffee stop.
+We continue on to Egilsstaðir for a short comfort stop.
 Home to reindeer and a scenic combination of mountains, lakes and forests, the town serves as the gateway to the East Fjords, where we will later arrive and settle into our accommodation for the night.

 We begin our morning with a visit to Djúpivogur, a lovely little town that is home to around 600 residents.
 The seaside village is surrounded by stunning mountains and has a rich cultural heritage as a critical trading post for the eastern region of Iceland.
 We'll then make our way to Höfn, a charming fishing town where we'll have some free time for lunch.